TudbuT/bottyclient/README.md

+# BOTTYCLIENT IS BACK AFTER OVER A YEAR OF INACTIVITY!
+I have started working on the project again.
+Thank you vim/vim editor for making my life easier.

 # Celebrating 50 stars!!! :tada:

 ## A simple Discord client that uses bot-tokens (users supported too) - Have fun being your bot!